Don Davis (North Carolina politician)

 Donald Gene Davis (born August 29, 1971) is an American politician and former Air Force officer serving as the United States representative for North Carolina's 1st congressional district since 2023.
-He was elected to a new term in 2024 in a closely contested race.

-As a member of the Democratic Party, he represented the 5th district in the North Carolina Senate from 2013 to 2023.
-Davis was first elected to the post in 2008, representing Pitt, Wayne, and Greene counties.
-He was defeated for reelection in 2010, but ran and won a Senate seat for the newly redrawn 5th district in the 2012 election.
+A member of the Democratic Party, he previously served in the North Carolina Senate, representing the 5th district from 2009 to 2011 and again from 2013 to 2023.

+Born in Snow Hill, North Carolina, Davis graduated from the United States Air Force Academy and served eight years in the Air Force, reaching the rank of captain.
+He returned to North Carolina to teach at East Carolina University and later entered local politics, winning election as mayor of Snow Hill.

+He was elected to the U.S. House in 2022 following the retirement of G. K. Butterfield.
+Davis has been described as a moderate Democrat.

 Early life and education

-Davis was born in Snow Hill in North Carolina.
-He also lived in Irving, Texas, for a period, attending MacArthur High School.
+Davis was born in Snow Hill, North Carolina, and was raised in part by his grandmother, Edna Dixon, who worked for the Greene and Wayne county school systems.
+He later lived in Irving, Texas, where he attended MacArthur High School.

-He attended the United States Air Force Academy, where he earned a Bachelor of Science degree in 1994.
-After graduation, he was commissioned into the United States Air Force, serving for eight years and rising to the rank of captain.
-During his service, Davis was a coordinator of Air Force One operations at Joint Base Andrews.
+After high school, he attended the United States Air Force Academy, where he earned a Bachelor of Science degree in 1994.
+Following graduation, he was commissioned into the United States Air Force, serving for eight years and rising to the rank of captain.
+He worked as a coordinator of Air Force One operations at Joint Base Andrews.

-Davis received a master of science degree from Central Michigan University.
-He then returned to North Carolina, where he taught and completed a master of arts in sociology and a doctorate in education at East Carolina University.
+While in the military, he received a Master of Science degree from Central Michigan University.
+He then returned to North Carolina, where he taught sociology and earned a Master of Arts degree from East Carolina University, as well as a Doctor of Education.

 Early career

 Davis began his teaching career as an assistant professor of aerospace studies at the Air Force ROTC department at East Carolina University starting in 1998.
 He taught courses in military history, leadership, and national affairs.
 He was discharged from the Air Force in 2001.

+Following his military service, Davis entered politics, motivated in part by a damaged section of road from his childhood that remained unrepaired when he returned to his hometown of Snow Hill.
+In 2001, he was elected mayor of the town and oversaw the repaving of ninety percent of its roads.

-In 2001, Davis was elected mayor of Snow Hill.
-He also served as the chair of the Democratic Party for North Carolina's 1st congressional district.
+During this period, he also served as the chair of the Democratic Party for North Carolina's 1st congressional district.
 In 2004, he briefly ran for the U.S. House of Representatives in the 1st district but withdrew before the primary.
 He was reelected as mayor in 2005.